Droplet motion with contact-line friction: long-time asymptotics in complete wetting: Introduction

-We are interested in situations in which the initial support is allowed to evolve in time, leading to a genuine free boundary problem for which a third condition is required.
-Appropriate choices of such a third boundary condition are being debated since decades by now.
-Of interest to us is a class of contact-line conditions, first considered in \cite{Greenspan,EhrhardDavis} in special cases, which relate the contact-line velocity, $\dot s$, to the dynamic contact angle.
-This class, which we now introduce directly at the level of lubrication theory, has been motivated and generalized by E and Ren on the basis a simple, basic principle: consistency with the second law of thermodynamics in the isothermal case \cite{RenE2007,RHE,RenE.2011}.
+\ch{We focus on } a class of contact-line conditions, first considered in \cite{Greenspan,EhrhardDavis} in special cases, \ch{that} relate the contact-line velocity, $\dot s$, to the dynamic contact angle. \ch{Analytical works for this class are limited to a few contributions \cite{CG-simai,CG-cms,CG-ifb}.} The class has been motivated and generalized by E and Ren building up on a simple, basic principle: consistency with the second law of thermodynamics in the isothermal case \cite{RenE2007,RHE,RenE.2011}. \ch{We} now introduce \ch{this class} directly at the level of lubrication theory\ch{\st{,}.}

-\section{Contact-line frictional laws in complete wetting}
+\subsection{\ch{Contact-line frictional laws in complete wetting}}

 At leading order in lubrication approximation, and after a normalization, the surface energy reads